-4.2.
-Wider evaluation questions
+4.2 Wider evaluation questions

 At this stage it is not possible to evaluate the long run impacts of the Strength in Places Fund CSconnected project.
 However, some comments can be made in respect of the CS cluster and the general evaluation questions around the UKRI Strength in Places Fund.
 It is accepted that it is too early to consider the precise role of the Fund.
-However some comments are provided here alongside selected of the UKRI SIPF Evaluation Questions as follows.
+However some comments are provided here.